OWASP/www-chapter-riyadh/index.md

 Meeting Sponsors
 ----------------

-OWASP Riyadh conducts meetings/talks at various locations across Riyadh and if you would like to generously provide us with space for OWASP Riyadh chapter meetings, please get in touch.
+OWASP Riyadh conducts meetings/talks at various locations across Riyadh.
+Currently, we are organizing events virtually and it is available for everyone to join in.
+We organize bi-monthly talks on various topics covering application security.
+Moreover, there are also CTFs and workshops planned frequently.

 Speaking at OWASP Riyadh Chapter Events
 ---------------------------------------